tyler6974/html5-games/README.md

 ### Edge's Let's Surf
 - New code from Microsoft Edge v95
+- Added new character, Linux Tux.
+This is taken from Edge v97 (Dev) from Linux version.
 - Use ``localstorage`` for storing high score instead of ``chrome.send``, which is not present for client-side
    - To accommodate this, used new localstorage variable to avoid conflicting with the old version.
 - Added support for PWA.
 You can install this game as an app to play offline.